The Offspring: Supercharged, new members and upcoming music (2022–present)

 In a September 2022 interview with Brazilian radio station 89FM A Rádio Rock, Holland confirmed that the Offspring had begun working on new material for their eleventh studio album: "...[W]e wanna keep things rolling.
 We had to take time off in the pandemic and we feel like, 'We're back at it.
 Let's make the most of it right now.'"
 Holland told Times Colonist in November that the band would begin recording their new album in January 2023 with Bob Rock.

 On May 12, 2023, former Black Flag, Suicidal Tendencies and Marilyn Manson drummer Brandon Pertzborn announced that he had joined the Offspring as their new drummer to replace Josh Freese, who was unable to perform with the band because of commitments with the Foo Fighters as a replacement for Taylor Hawkins, who died in 2022.
 After Pertzborn's arrival, touring multi-instrumentalist Jonah Nimoy also became an official member of the band.
 On August 6, 2023, the original Offspring drummer, James Lilja, joined the Offspring on stage for the first time in 36 years and performed "Beheaded", which he co-wrote with Holland.

 In a May 2024 interview with Atlanta's 99X radio station, Holland and guitarist Noodles confirmed that the band's eleventh studio album was finished and that they were working on the cover art and album title.
 The following month, it was announced that the album was titled Supercharged and would be released on October 11.
-The first single from the album, "Make It All Right", was released on June 7.
+The first single from the album, "Make It All Right", was released on June 7, 2024.

+On April 11, 2026, the Offspring announced on social media that they are working on new music with producer Bob Rock.
+Ronnie King, who had previously played keyboards on Splinter and Days Go By, also teased his involvement with the new music.